ehedman/sdlSpeedometer/README.md

 sdlSpeedometer has also a built-in RFB (VNC) server function so that an external VNC client can connect a slave instrument on a computer and/or a tablet with a VNC client.

 ### Tested runtime environment
+- Note this this is mainly an EMBEDDED solution based on the Lite versions of the Pi OS and is not suitable for installation in a desktop environment but running the stand alone binary for testing purposes is doable.
 - Raspberry Pi 3B+ and 4B and a 7 inch touch display.
 - NMEA Network Server (kplex) to feed the  yacht's set of instrument data running either on the Pi or accessible in the network neighborhood.

 ### System Software prerequisites
 - xorg
+- sqlite3

 ### SDL2 Software prerequisites
 The packages needed are: